yokaw001/martin-reviews/README.md

 # Description
 This is my microservice for a project that I worked on in a team of four engineers.
-THe overall application is a replica of OpenTable's product page, and my role in particular (this repo) was to rebuild the restaurant reviews sections of their web page.
+The overall application is a replica of OpenTable's product page, and my role in particular (this repo) was to rebuild the restaurant reviews sections of their web page.

 # GIFs
 I've listed links to gifs below to showcase both our overall end product and the features I built for my specific microservice (gif sizes exceeded the limit to embed directly).